Olive Garden Interview

 • Say you would like to work in a fast-paced environment.

-• Mention you love the product and the service you get, and because of this, you would be proud to represent them.
+• Mention you love the product and the service you get and would be proud to represent them.

 • Say since Olive Garden is a very successful restaurant you feel you can learn a lot about the restaurant business.